three-headed-giant/it/README.md

     packages=find_packages()
 )
 ```
 This would work (just for tutorial).
-Then we need an actual package which would contain an `__init__.py` and as many modules as we want.
+Then we need an actual package which would contain a `__init__.py` and as many modules as we want.
 ```
 ├── xyzintro
 │   ├── handlers.py